 The Research Funding page of the Cornell Office of Undergraduate Research

 Undergraduate research funding available through scientific and professional societies

 Undergraduate research funding available through your research mentor’s standing research grants

 One of the many things that students learn in research is how to apply statistics classes to real data.
 The Cornell Statistical Consulting Unit (CSCU) is here to help!
 Students involved in research projects are encouraged to seek assistance from CSCU for the design of research projects, the planning, implementation, and write-up of statistical analyses, the interpretation of output, and the write-up of results for reports or publications.
 Help is available by appointment or during specified walk-in hours; see the CSCU website for more information.

 Most NS, HBHS, and GPHS majors have interests and career goals that involve complex sets of sequenced courses, and some students have multiple goals.
 Fitting in a semester off-campus requires early planning, including developing a plan for completing required courses in the right order and on time.
-To fit everything in, students may need to double up on some courses earlier than other students or take one or more courses during summer or winter terms.
-Some students choose to postpone plans to attend medical school, dietetic internships, or graduate programs.
+Students may need to double up on some courses earlier than other students, take one or more courses during summer or winter terms, choose to forego other goals such as a minor field, or choose to postpone plans to attend medical school, dietetic internships, or graduate programs.
 Extracurricular commitments, the need to work during the summer or academic year, and personal situations may also impact a student’s planning for a semester off campus.

-Students who wish to spend a semester off-campus should start the planning process as early as possible, no later than the fall of the sophomore year.
+Students interested in spending a semester off-campus should start the exploration and planning process as early as possible.
+For example, students interested in spending a junior semester away from Cornell, as is most common, should be planning for this in the fall of their sophomore year.
 This planning process must include:

 - meeting with the student’s faculty advisor to discuss academic goals